howtoaddict/GdaxHoarder/Readme.md

 ![GDax Hoarder Main Form](docs/imgs/MainForm.jpg)

+## Notable Updates since first Release

+ - 2017-12-19 Added support for purchasing Bitcoin Cash (BCH)
+ - Look at [this issue for possibly running GDaxHoarder on OSX and Linux platforms](https://github.com/howtoaddict/GdaxHoarder/issues/1).
+Thanks to @Skeyelab and @donaldsteele
+ - If someone goes through code and wants to vouch that it doesn't do anything funny for peace of mind of others, please open new issue.
+I'll gladly link to your code review from this Readme

 ## DISCLAIMER

 I do plan on maintaining this app and taking feature requests into consideration.
 However, keep in mind this is a hobby project.
 As all programmers I am busy with my full time job.
 And I may start working on something that you see as completely useless... like porting codebase to Python instead of implementing support for another exchanges.